 How do you choose colours for your collections?

 This is probably the most challenging stage in the design process as there is a lot of forward planning required.
-It is important to tick boxes with blacks and havanas, but the seasonal colours are more challenging.
+It is important to tick boxes with blacks and Havanas, but the seasonal colours are more challenging.
 For collection two I picked colours that I liked instead of following any particular trend.
-I think we were a little bit braver this collection, and picked more unusual tones, particularly in our range of tortoiseshells.
+I think we were a little bit braver in this collection, and picked more unusual tones, particularly in our range of tortoiseshells.

 Do you wear your own glasses, and do you have a favourite style?